 mess out of plaintext email.
 And if that’s the kind of email you like

-reading — good old text in the terminal — you will find that a harmless link in
+reading — good old text in the terminal — you will find that a harmless homepage in

 your colleague’s signature will explode to several insanity-inducing lines in

 mutt (or your favorite plaintext MUA) after being rewritten first by URLD, and then SL.

 display_filter Type: command Default: (empty) When set, specifies a command used to filter messages.
 When a message is viewed it is passed as standard input to $display_filter, and the filtered message is read from the standard output.

 That is, we should be able to pipe our emails through an external utility that will filter out rewritten links and fix them.